inesusvet/pycon-2019-workshop/PITCHME.md

 ### Bootstrap

 - Create a new python file
-- Test it! `python mybotfile.py`
+- Test it!
+Run `python mybotfile.py`
 - ???
 - No news?
 It's good news!
-- Now let's build a skeleton
+- Now let's build a _walking skeleton_

 ---
 @title[skeleton]